material-motion/material-motion/specifications/runtime/named-plans.md

 > true
 ```

+### API contract

-**API contract**: Here are the Performer's expectations for this API.
+Here are the Performer's expectations for this API.

 *Removing a name which was never added before:*